Percutaneous nephrolithotomy or nephrolithotripsy is a procedure to remove kidney stones from the kidney through a small incision in the skin.

 Right after the procedure, you will be in a recovery room where your blood pressure, pulse, and breathing will be monitored.
 Recovery may also include:

 Fatigue can continue for up to a month.
 Exercises and regular activity may be recommended to help your recovery.
-The hospital staff will provide instructions on caring for the wound to prevent infection.

 Call your doctor if any of these occur: